 Fees due at camp can be paid by cash, check or credit card.
 Please make checks out to Greater New York Councils, BSA; you will be provided a receipt for all payments or deposits.

 Safety Equipment: All cabins have smoke detectors and carbon monoxide detectors for your protection.
-Tampering with these devices is a criminal offence.
+Tampering with these devices is a criminal offense.
 Fire extinguishers are provided in a break-glass cabinet in each cabin.
 Please make note of its location as you enter the cabin.

 Cleaning Equipment: Each cabin is provided a broom, mop, dustpan and garbage can for your use.